-Grand Council Treaty #3 hosted two engagement sessions with member First Nation communities to review the Regulatory Oversight Report and provide comments back to the Commission in regards to the Whiteshell Decommissioning located in Treaty #3 territory.
+Grand Council Treaty 3's Energy Coordinator participated in an engagement session on CNSC's ROR and reported back this response.
 The Nation is extremely rich with traditional indigenous knowledge, which is completely unique to the region.
 The traditional knowledge in our area is mostly unwritten and can only be learned through discussions with Elders and Knowledge Keepers.